Military Law Issues

 Prerequisites for valid will:

-Simultaneously hold elements in mind and make reasonable judgment.
+The testator must simultaneously hold these elements in his/her mind and be able to make reasonable judgments.

-Must be Witnessed by 2 witnesses-Iowa Code 633.280, 279 (2009).
-If not disinterested witnesses, then witness takes what would get under intestate.
-The best procedure is a self proving affidavit where the witness signatures are notarized so the witnesses do not have to be located during the probate procedure.
-If no self proving affidavit, the witnesses must be located and they must testify that they were disinterested witnesses, were competent, and of age, and signed the document, and witnessed the testator sign the document.
+A will should be witnessed by 2 witnesses- MCL 700.2502.
+If no witnesses, then need to prove by extrinsic evidence for a holographic will.
+The witnesses in Michigan do not need to be disinterested parties.
+MCL 700.2505.
+The best procedure is to use a self proving affidavit where the witness signatures are notarized so the witnesses do not have to be located during the probate procedure.
+Provisions for self proving affidavit are in MCL700.2504.
+If there is no self proving affidavit, at least one of the witnesses will need to be located during probate, and they must testify that they were witnesses, were competent, and of age, and signed the document, and witnessed the testator sign the document.

 1. Dispositive provisions- who gets what